Versal deformation theory of algebras over a quadratic operad

 \section{Abstract}

-We develop versal deformation theory of algebras over quadratic operads where the parameter space is a complete local algebra and give a construction of a distinguised deformation of this type--the so called `versal deformation'--which induces all other deformations of a type of algebras.
+We develop deformation theory of algebras over quadratic operads where the parameter space is a commutative local algebra.
+We also give a construction of a distinguised deformation of an algebra over a quadratic operad with a complete local algebra as its base--the so called `versal deformation'--which induces all other deformations of the given algebra.